Your Small Business & Tax Brackets in 2023

 How to Calculate Federal Income Tax Bracket

 Let’s use an example to help you understand exactly how to do the math to find how much federal income tax you’ll pay.
-For example, If your taxable income is $80,000 for 2022 and you file single, you’ll pay:
+For example, If your taxable income is $80,000 for 2023 and you file single, you’ll pay:

-• 10% on your salary under $10,275: $1,027.50
+• 10% on your salary up to $11,000: $1100

-• 12% on your salary from $10,275 to $41,775: $3,780.00
+• 12% on your salary from $11,001 to $44,725: $4047

-• 22% on your salary from $41,775 to $80,000: $8,409.50
+• 22% on your salary from $44,726 to $80,00: $7760.28

-Thus, you’ll pay $13,217 total in federal income taxes for 2022.
+Thus, in a simplified example with no other deductions or adjustments, you’d pay $12,907 total in federal income taxes for 2023.

 Find your effective tax rate, which is your overall tax rate spread across all your income, by dividing your total tax by your taxable income.
 This rate may make it easier to calculate your total expected on your tax filings going forward.
 You can also use a federal tax calculator to do the math for you.

-What Will the Standard Deduction Be for 2023?
+What Is the Standard Deduction for 2023?

-The 2023 standard deduction amounts will depend on your filing status.
+The 2023 standard deduction amounts depend on your filing status.
 Here’s a breakdown of the different standard deductions:

 • Single filer: $13,850